Connect with us

 The Millers currently find themselves bottom of the Championship, having won just once all season and claiming a measly six points, leaving them six points adrift of safety.

-Stubbs' last game in charge was on Tuesday, where his side were beaten 4-2 at St Andrew's by and continued poor away form in which they have lost all seven games on the road.
+Stubbs’ last game in charge was on Tuesday, where his side were beaten 4-2 at St Andrew’s by Birmingham and continued poor away form in which they have lost all seven games on the road.

 The departure of the former Hibs boss will mean Rotherham are now on the hunt for their fifth manager since the start of last season, and the club statement concluded: “The board have now started the process of appointing a new first team manager.